This card's 100k points bonus is ending soonLearn More

 This debate hinges on whether or not you have monthly housing payments or if you are willing to juggle Bilt Cash.
 When you elect to earn Flexible Bilt Cash, Bilt can earn up to 1X on rent, which for someone paying $2,000 rent per month, can mean an additional 24,000 points per year that the Sapphire Preferred simply can't match.

-Despite the fact that both cards have similar transfer partners, Chase fights back with a larger welcome bonus and a sturdier/more reliable banking infrastructure.
+Despite the fact that both cards have similar transfer partners, Chase fights back with a much larger 100,000-point welcome bonus (a limited-time offer, and one of the highest this card has ever carried) and a sturdier/more reliable banking infrastructure.

 Why Get the Bilt Obsidian